elvishaveriku/Cybersecurity-Becode-Projects/Packet_Tracer_Project/README.md

 - **Elvis**: Lead on network architecture and topology design.
 - **Merban**: Focus on security measures and protocols.
 - **Rubben**: Responsible for cost analysis and documentation.

-## License
-This project is licensed under the Becode License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 Special thanks to the [BeCode.org](https://becode.org) Cybersecurity program for providing support and resources to make this project possible.